Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Data type Geometry] is a module for [Omeka S] that adds two new data types for the properties: `geometry` and `geography`.
+[Data type Geometry] is a module for [Omeka S] that adds three new data types for the properties: `coordinate`, `geometry` and `geography`.
 It allows to manage points and areas on images and maps.

-It uses the [WKT] format and can use an external database.
+The datatype "Coordinates" uses the standard latitude/longitude, that is called nowadays "GPS" or even "Google coofdinates".
+The two other data types are managed with the standard [WKT] format.

 It is used by the module [Annotate Cartography], that allows to point markers and to highlight images and maps.
 This module can be used independantly too.

+It can be used with the module [Mapping]: a batch edit is added to convert literal data into geographical coordinates and vice-versa, so you can store markers as standard rdf data.

+It can use an external database for performance.

 Installation